 Have you visited the Sahara Desert in Morocco before?
 What did you think?
 Let me know in the comments below.

-I would highly recommend this tour company for a trip to the Sahara Desert.
+I would highly recommend doing a Sahara Desert tour.
 Although you could do this kind of adventure with local buses and shared taxis, or even your own hire car, we actually enjoyed the jeep.
 We didn’t feel restricted at all and it was useful to have a local guide with us the whole way through.

-Disclaimer: This visit to the Sahara Desert in Morocco was entirely paid for by myself and there was no involvement from the tourism board or any local companies.
+Disclaimer: This visit to the Sahara Desert in Morocco was entirely paid for by myself.
+There was no involvement from the tourism board or any local companies.
 This is an independent guide

-Enjoyed my guide to exploring the Sahara Desert in Morocco?
+Enjoyed my guide to a Sahara Desert tour in Morocco?
 Pin it!